Whisper (cartridge family): Subsonic cartridges

-Thumper concept

-The Whisper rounds exceeding a caliber of .45 in (11.6mm) are in accordance with the Thumper concept popularized by Jeff Cooper.

 Whisper cartridge cases

-Yet another consideration of the Whisper Family design is that all of the cartridges are based on existing cases that utilize common case head dimensions.
+Another consideration of the Whisper family design is that all of the cartridges are based on existing cases that utilize common case head dimensions.
 This allows rifles with common bolt face dimensions to be converted to a Whisper cartridge fairly easily, often requiring only the rifle's action to be re-barreled.
-There are four "series" within the Whisper Family, each using a different parent case.
+There are two main "series" within the Whisper family, each using a different parent case suited to simple easy conversion.